What is Shrink Wrap?

-3. Cling Wrap - Cling wrap (Saran Wrap) is a a food grade plastic wrap that has tact on one or more sides.
-The cling enables users to pull film tightly around a object and adhere the film to itself.
+3. Cling Wrap - Cling wrap (Saran Wrap) is a food grade plastic wrap that has tact on one or more sides.
+The cling enables users to pull film tightly around an object and adhere the film to itself.
 This tight fit often is mistakenly called shrink wrap.

 What is Shrink Wrap?